Home

 I do it in the first place?

-All German Shepherds need their nails clipped down unless they are so active that they wear their nails down on their own.
+All German Shepherds need their nails clipped down from time to time unless they are so active that they wear their nails down on their own.
 Keep in mind that when a dog’s toe nails become too long they can interfere with the dog’s gait among other things.
 Later on, as the dogs nails continue to grow, walking or running could become very awkward or painful.

 A few major benefits of trimming your German Shepherds nails include the following: